 4.4.1.
-Local Authorities have a significant commitment to the tourism industry, with large investment in tourist attractions and ongoing annual underwriting as required, plus an annual commitment towards festivals and events, activities, sights and cultural events.
+Local authorities have significant commitment to the tourism industry, and are key players in marketing their areas as tourist destinations, with large investment in tourist attractions and ongoing annual underwriting as required, plus an annual commitment towards festivals and events, activities, sights and cultural and sporting events.

-assets.
+4.4.2.
+Local authorities are responsible for managing many heritage and cultural assets.
 They seek to maximise the tourism potential of protected areas and buildings and cultural facilities within the resources available.
-Most local authorities are involved in the pursuit of Tourism Strategies based on coordination and collaboration with the industry.
+Most local authorities are involved in the pursuit of Tourism Strategies based on co-ordination and collaboration with the industry.
 A number of local authorities have entered into agreements with Fáilte Ireland for the running of local Tourist Information Offices.